Tuition Assistance for Employees

 Faculty/Staff Eligibility

-The Employee Tuition Assistance Program applies to faculty and staff with an appointment of 48% or greater to a regular position with at least 6 months of continuous KU service as of September 1 for the Fall semester: February 1 for the Spring semester; or June 1 for the Summer term.
+The Employee Tuition Assistance Program applies to faculty and staff with an appointment of 48% or greater to a regular position with at least 6 months of continuous KU service as of September 1st for the Fall semester, February 1st for the Spring semester, or June 1st for the Summer term.

 Courses Eligible for Tuition Assistance Coverage

-- Courses at outside institutions if the course, or its equivalent, is not offered at the University of Kansas as determined by Human Resource Management and Enrollment Management may be eligible.
+• Courses at outside institutions may be eligible if the course, or its equivalent, is not offered at the University of Kansas as determined by Human Resource Management and Enrollment Management.
 More information about courses at outside institutions of "Third Party Tuition Assistance" is detailed below.

 Tuition Assistance Course Change Request Form